Featured Answer: What are All-on-4 dental implants?

 | Maintenance | Daily removal, soaking, adhesives, relining every 1-2 years | Brush and floss like natural teeth; professional cleaning every 6 months |

-| Lifespan | 5-8 years before replacement due to bone changes | 15-25 years for the prosthesis; implants can last a lifetime |
+| Lifespan | 5-8 years before replacement due to bone changes | 15-25 years for the prosthesis; implants can last for decades in well-maintained cases |

 | Taste | Palate coverage reduces taste sensation (upper denture) | No palate coverage--full taste restored |